jubenjum/mcr/readme.md

 The output is *lstm.csv* file, the output is a csv-file that contains in the first column the *label* and the rest of columns are the shrinked features.

+If you are training NN models: AE, LSTM, TRIPLETLOSS and LSTMEMBED, you can keep the trained network and re-use it with new data, the command line to train and store the NN from the previous example will be:

+    $ reduce_features features.csv extraction.cfg -r LSTM --save_model -o lstm.csv

+And the model will be stored on the file `lstm.csv.hdf5`, and to re-use the model you can use a command line:

+    $ reduce_features features.csv extraction.cfg -r LSTM --pretrained lstm.csv.hdf5 -o lstm.csv

+where features.csv can be a new set of features or the old ones.

 For more information about how to use the scripts, see their help messages.